robertnurnberg/litrack/Readme.md

 of unique unknown positions within the first 10, 20 and 30 moves, as well as the percentage of known "visits", that is, each position that is encountered in the games is weighted by the number of times it was seen.
-Here the start position is ignored, as well as positions that cannot appear in cdb, i.e. positions with fewer than eight pieces and positions without a legal move.
+Here the starting position is ignored, as well as positions that cannot appear in cdb, i.e. positions with fewer than eight pieces and positions without a legal move.